Sherman's Fiscal Failure

 • 2022/2023: $9,233,865 (Another decrease)

-It is mathematically impossible to maintain a large municipal building during an inflationary period with a shrinking budget.
-The administration was not simply "holding the line on taxes"; they were ensuring the school did not have the capital required to survive.
+Maintaining a large municipal building during an inflationary period with a shrinking budget is an impossible metric.
+The administration wasn't holding the line on taxes.
+They were ensuring the school lacked the capital required to survive.

 Paving Roads While the Roof Leaks